hl037/tempiny/README.md

 ## Text context

-Any line that doesn't start with the code prefix is "text", and will be outputed as is each time the execution flow reaches it.
+Any line that doesn't start with the code prefix is "text", and will be output as is each time the execution flow reaches it.
-Basically, you can imagine (btw, this is actually how it is implemented...) each Text context is like a call to `print`
+Basically, you can imagine (by the way, this is actually how it is implemented...) each Text context is like a call to `print`

 For example, the following :